app-sre/deployment-validation-operator/boilerplate/openshift/golang-osd-operator/README.md

 - ensures the proper version of `golangci-lint` is installed, and
 - runs it against
 - a `golangci.yml` config.

+## Checks on generated code

+The convention embeds default checks to ensure generated code generation is current, committed, and unaltered.
+To trigger the check, you can use `make generate-check` provided your Makefile properly includes the boilerplate-generated include `boilerplate/generated-includes.mk`.

+Checks consist of :
+* Checking all files are committed to ensure a safe point to revert to in case of error
+* Running the `make generate` command to regenerate the needed code
+* Checking if this results in any new uncommitted files in the git project or if all is clean.

 ## More coming soon